nixos-asia/website/en/haskell-rust-ffi.md

 }
 ```

-This eliminates the need for manual Rust project building as it's wired as a prerequisite to the Haskell package.
+This process eliminates the need for manual Rust project building as it's wired as a prerequisite to the Haskell package.

 {#call-rust}
 ## Call Rust function from Haskell